What a 2025 Trump Victory Could Mean for Higher Education Regulations: Predictions and Insights (Part 1)

 While this list might seem intimidating, remember that you don't have to do it all at once.
 The key is to start early and work steadily towards your goal.
 As you gather more information and put together your plans, the process will become easier and less daunting.
 And, once you're approved, you'll be able to offer degrees to help your students succeed in their career goals.

 Of course, you also don't have to do it by yourself - we're here to help and assist and can guide you through the process.
-Please call me or drop me an email if you need help to open your university in the USA, and me and my team will be happy to help you get started.
+Please email us if you need help to open your university in the USA, and me and my team would be happy to help you get started.